OctoMind-dev/automagically-azure-devops-task-execute/README.md

-# automagically-az-execute
+# automagically-azure-devops-execute

-This is a Azure DevOps Task to execute automagically.
+This is a Azure DevOps Task to execute your automagically-maintained e2e tests.
 To use this action a token is required.
 Don't have one?
 We're here to help.

 > drop us a note: contact@octomind.dev 🐙